rbuerki/churn-prediction-automotive/README.md

 A repository containing code and data for a churn prediction project in the automotive service business.

 It is a stringent revision of a bigger project done by myself and is basis for a blog publication on Medium.
 To write such an article is a task in Udacity's Data Science program.
-The article can be found [here] (https://medium.com/@raph_91654/predict-churn-retain-your-customers-39cc62c322ed).
-It contains the main findings in 5 min read.
+The article can be found [here](https://medium.com/@raph_91654/predict-churn-retain-your-customers-39cc62c322ed).
+It contains the main findings in a 5 min read.

 ### Install